hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 [![State lifecycle](state-lifecycle.svg)](state-lifecycle.svg)

-Note that the `loadSnapshot` method doesn't really belong to `com.swirlds.state.State`, as it's a method of the class, and in some cases, we may need to load the snapshot before we have an instance of the state.
+Note that the loadSnapshot method does not truly belong to `com.swirlds.state.State`, as it is a class-level method, and in some cases, it may be necessary to load a snapshot before an instance of the state is available.
-This method should be moved to a separate class that will be responsible for managing the state lifecycle.

-`SwirldStateManager` needs refactoring.
+The `SwirldStateManager` class requires refactoring.
 The current implementation has two sets of responsibilities:
 - Keeping track of the references to the latest immutable state and the latest mutable state.
 This includes creating a copy of the state and updating the references.
-This functionality belongs to `swirlds-state-api`.
+  This functionality should reside in `swirlds-state-api`.

 - Handling Platform-related events (belongs to `swirlds-platform-core`):
   - Handling consensus rounds.